terminalcloud/apps/docs/lychee.md

 ---

 ## Usage
-Just spin up your terminal container based on this snapshot and start using **Lychee** by pressing on "Check your installation here!"
+Just spin up your terminal Terminal based on this snapshot and start using **Lychee** by pressing on "Check your installation here!"

 You will will be able to set your initial username and password on the first run by pressing the **[>** symbol, in the upper left corner.